oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/project-settings.md

 WebLogic Kubernetes Operator (WKO) has three mechanisms for storing the WebLogic domain directory for use in Kubernetes:

-- `Created in the container from the model in the image` – With this option, you provide a WebLogic Deploy Tooling (WDT) model of the domain and a WDT installer in an image, and the WebLogic Kubernetes Operator will create and update the domain for you.
+- `Created in the container from the model in the image` – With this option, you provide a WebLogic Deploy Tooling (WDT) model of the domain and a WDT installer in an auxiliary image, and the WebLogic Kubernetes Operator will create and update the domain for you.
 This option is also called Model-in-Image (MII) and WKO calls it FromModel.

-- `Created as part of the image` – With this option, you provide a WebLogic Deploy Tooling (WDT) model of the domain and a WDT installer to the WebLogic Image Tool (WIT) while creating the image, and WIT creates the domain inside the image.
-This option is also called Domain-in-Image (DII) and WKO calls it Image.  **NOTE**: WKO has deprecated this option.

 - `Externally created in a Kubernetes persistent volume` – With this option, you must create a Kubernetes persistent volume and create the domain on that persistent volume.
 This option is also called Domain-on-PV (DoPV) and WKO calls it PersistentVolume.

 The ToDo List application requires only WebLogic Server and fits well with the Model-in-Image mechanism, so select `Created in the container from the model in the image`.

-### Kubernetes Cluster Target Type

-This is where you must choose whether to deploy directly using a Kubernetes cluster, where you install `WebLogic Kubernetes Operator` and an Ingress controller, or to deploy to `Verrazzano`.
-Because the Quick Start guide covers both tracks, choose the option that matches the track you plan to follow.

 ### Java Installation